 Agile, Lean, and Scrum: you might have heard about these terms before, especially if you’re working in a startup or scaleup environment.
 Implementing Agile and Lean ways of working and using Scrum methodologies is becoming increasingly popular among modern businesses that are looking for a way to improve the efficiency of their internal production processes.
-The iterative operations on which these terms are based, are developed in order to provide clients and end-users with the best possible solutions, in a most efficient, sustainable, and cost-effective way.
-But these aren’t just buzzwords.
-They’re critical for the success of modern software development, and there’s much more to it than the basic concept of testing, reviewing, and adjusting.
+The iterative operations on which these terms are based, are developed in order to provide clients and end-users with the best possible solutions, in the most efficient, sustainable, and cost-effective way.
+These aren’t just buzzwords; they’re critical for the success of modern software development, and there’s much more to it than the basic concept of testing, reviewing, and adjusting.

-Before we go deeper into the benefits of working Agile and Lean and implementing Scrum production procedures, it’s good to have a clear idea of what these individual terms stand for.
-The definitions of Agile and Lean tend to be difficult to distinguish from one another.
-But understanding the minor distinctions is crucial for successfully implementing these strategies and achieving positive results.
+Before we go deeper into the benefits of Agile methodologies, like Scrum Sprints and Lean Analytics, it’s good to have a clear idea of what these terms stand for.

-The definition of Lean and Agile are based on the iterative process of creating, testing, reviewing, and adjusting in order to make sure the end-user receives the solution they desire.
-This loop of feedback and adaptation is essential for digital agencies to get a better understanding of what the end-user wants, and how they visualize their ideal end-product.
-But although Agile and Lean share the same end-goal (providing the perfect end-product in the most efficient way), there are some differences between the two.
-Agile can best be seen as a way of working, with its focus on the efficient interaction between team members and their individual tasks and tools.
+Working Agile has its focus on the efficient interaction between team members and their individual tasks and tools.
 The term “Agile” comes from the concept of agility, which is defined by the ability to move and think quickly, easily, and flexibly.
 An Agile working method revolves around a constant awareness of change, in order to continuously comply with the customer’s needs.
 All processes within Agile product management are organized in such a way that there’s always a possibility to adjust specific elements without having to spend too much time and effort in implementing these changes.